JonKazz/ChessEndgameModel/README.md

 # Chess Endgame Model - King+Rook vs King

-A machine learning model that predicts the minimum number of moves to win in King+Rook vs King chess endgames.
-This project uses LightGBM to classify optimal move sequences for achieving checkmate.
+A machine learning model that predicts the minimum number of moves required to achieve checkmate in King+Rook vs King chess endgames using LightGBM.

 ## Project Overview